 In the European market, the prices remained firm during the second quarter of 2021, as demand remained strong from both domestic and international markets.
 The increase in demand in US amid restrained domestic production pressurised the major manufacturers in Europe to meet the supply requirements.

 Plants in Russia were running in their maximised capacities to meet the overall demands in domestic and international markets.
 Additionally, raw material prices were increasing consistently which also in turn affected the upstream ammonium sulphate prices in the region.

 The market prices increased during the Q3 2021, with the surge in domestic and international demand for fertilizers in the third quarter.
-The chemical’s demand increased in the downstream sectors, which resulted in an upward trend in the prices in the European region.
+The chemical’s demand increased in the downstream sectors, which resulted in an upward trends in the prices in the European region.
 The raw material prices had been rising consistently on a global level, which escalated the ammonium sulphate prices in the region.